fossasia/phimpme-android/CODE_OF_CONDUCT.md

 *   Personal insults, particularly those related to gender, sexual orientation, race, religion, or disability.
 *   Inappropriate photography or recording.
 *   Inappropriate physical contact.
 You should have someone’s consent before touching them.
 *   Unwelcome sexual attention.
-This includes, sexualized comments or jokes; inappropriate touching, groping, and unwelcomed sexual advances.
+This includes sexualized comments or jokes; inappropriate touching, groping, and unwelcome sexual advances.
 *   Deliberate intimidation, stalking or following (online or in person).
 *   Advocating for, or encouraging, any of the above behavior.
 *   Sustained disruption of community events, including talks and presentations.